 “This rainfall will lead to significant, life-threatening flash flooding and river flooding, along with mudslides in areas of higher terrain,” the hurricane center said in its latest alert on Tuesday.

 “Swells generated by Iota will affect much of the coast of Central America and the Yucatan Peninsula during the next day or so.
 These swells are likely to cause life-threatening surf and rip current conditions.”

 Iota will be the second major hurricane to hit the area in as many weeks.
 On November 3, Hurricane Eta made landfall as a Category 4 storm, causing landslides and flooding that displaced thousands and left scores of people dead or missing.

-It is the 13th hurricane of the 2020 Atlantic hurricane season, which has left its mark as a historic season bringing 30 named storms – the most ever.
+It is the 13th hurricane of the 2020 Atlantic hurricane season, a historic season bringing 30 named storms – the most ever.
 This is the latest in the year there has ever been a Category 5 hurricane in the Atlantic Basin, according to the hurricane center.

 More than 3.6 million people across Central America have been affected by the storm to varying degrees, the Red Cross said earlier this week.

 While the full extent of the damage from Eta won’t be known for a while, the powerful storm, combined with the coronavirus pandemic, may have effects that last for years.

 The storm hovered for days over Nicaragua, Honduras and Guatemala, with heavy rains creating flooding and landslides that wiped out entire communities.